Coat of Many Colors: Critical reception

-The review published in the October 16, 1971, issue of Billboard said, "The top stylist's new single, the touching ballad 'Coat of Many Colors', kicks off what should prove to be her biggest selling album to date.
+The review published in the October 16, 1971, issue of Billboard stated "The top stylist's new single, the touching ballad 'Coat of Many Colors', kicks off what should prove to be her biggest selling album to date.
 Most of the material is her own, with a few strong numbers penned by Porter Wagoner.
 The recent hit single, 'My Blue Tears', is spotlighted along with other standouts such as 'She Never Met a Man' and 'The Way I See You'."

 Cashbox published a review in the October 9, 1971, issue, which said, "It's hard to believe it's possible, but Dolly's releases still get better and better each time you listen and each time a new one hits the market.
 This one's another bulleye–with her new single as the title track and her previous hit 'My Blue Tears' for drawing power, an extraordinary self-penned tune (even for Dolly) in 'She Never Met a Man (She Didn't Like)' for programming appeal and a trio of Porter Wagoner tunes to put the icing on the country cake.
 Bound for top chart honors."

-Robert Christgau's review in his 1981 book, Christgau's Record Guide: Rock Albums of the Seventies, said, "Beginning with two absolutely classic songs, one about a mother's love and the next about a mother's sexuality, and including country music's answers to 'Triad' ('If I Lose My Mind') and 'The Celebration of the Lizard' ('The Mystery of the Mystery'), side one is genius of a purity you never encounter in rock anymore.
+Robert Christgau's review in his 1981 book, Christgau's Record Guide: Rock Albums of the Seventies, wrote "Beginning with two absolutely classic songs, one about a mother's love and the next about a mother's sexuality, and including country music's answers to 'Triad' ('If I Lose My Mind') and 'The Celebration of the Lizard' ('The Mystery of the Mystery'), side one is genius of a purity you never encounter in rock anymore.
 Overdisc [the B-side] is mere talent, except 'She Never Met a Man (She Didn't Like),' which is more."

-In 2007, John Metzger, reviewing for The Music Box, said that the album "firmly remains the artistic pinnacle of her career" because it is "brave, bold, and emotionally pure".
+In 2007, John Metzger, reviewing for The Music Box, wrote that the album "firmly remains the artistic pinnacle of her career" because it is "brave, bold, and emotionally pure".

-Writing for AllMusic, Stephen Thomas Erlewine gave the album five stars and said that the album "announced Parton as a major talent in her own right, not merely a duet partner".
+For AllMusic, Stephen Thomas Erlewine gave the album five stars and wrote that the album "announced Parton as a major talent in her own right, not merely a duet partner".

 In 2024, Rolling Stone placed the title track at #46 on the 200 Greatest Country Songs of All Time.